 A slight inversion though.
 Bob claimed for YEARS this NEVER happened in any variation in the first place.
 He even had t-shirts made that said "She Never Said In The Butt Bob."
 The clip was finally found in the early 2000s and Bob admitted he had completely forgotten the moment and had convinced himself it never happened.

 Jim Bowen, of Bullseye, never once said "Super, Smashing, Great" on the programme- he said "Super", he said "Smashing", he said "Great".
 But never all three in one go.
-He did, however, say it in a beer commercial some time later.
+The catchphrase seems to have come from Spitting Image, and after it became established Bowen did say it himself in a beer commercial.

 M*A*S*H has an in-universe example: in the episode "Movie Night," the gang entertain themselves with Father Mulcahy impersonations, one of which involves the use and over-use of the word "jocularity."
 The thing is, Mulcahy has never used this exclamation—at least not yet.
 He does so once, but in a later episode.

 A straight example is in the finale.
 Hawkeye does not actually say "It wasn't a chicken!"

 The Madam Secretary episode "Waiting for Taleju" gives us an In-Universe example after Henry's on-air rant at a talk show caller goes memetic on the Internet (possibly the first time that C-SPAN has ever produced a meme).
 Alison even discovers a GIF of it, subtitled with phrases that didn't actually appear in the rant, but would certainly have fit Henry's point.